DanielMartensson/Test-Bench-Data/README.md

-# Vaadin Test Bench Data
+# Test Bench Data

 This is an example where I'm using

 - Spring JPA for MySQL and MSSQL
 - Spring Security for login
-- Vaadin CRUD Add-on
+- CRUD Add-on
-- Vaadin App-Layout
+- App-Layout
 - FTP Downloader
 - ApexCharts